 Mike Lykins (AKA “Mikey” around here!) is a Service Technician with All American Heating.
 Originally from Fort Worth, Texas, Mike brings 10 years of experience in the plumbing and HVAC industry to the company.
 His extensive certifications include Confined Spaces (you win the crawl spaces, Mikey!), OSHA 10, Journeyman, Residential Plumbing, Trench and Shoring.
 Mike’s favorite part of his job is meeting and learning about his customers, and the experiences he has while in the field.
 Mike considers his father-in-law to be his role model and works hard to live up to the example he sets.
-There’s not a lot about Mikey that’s NOT interesting, but we’ll start with the fact that he can say the ABCs backwards!
+There’s not a lot about Mikey that’s NOT interesting, but we’ll start with the fact that he can say the ABCs backward!
 Mike’s advice to his customers is to always maintain your equipment as it if were a luxury car.

 Luke Murphy, Service Technician, hails from Davenport, Iowa, and made his way from there to land in Colorado’s Front Range.
 Luke cites some college coursework and 20 years in the trades in the way of education and training, and he holds a certification for Gastite work.
 What Luke likes most about his job is the variety of work that he gets to perform, which helps make each day different.
 His role model is his grandfather, and a little-known fact about Luke is that he was a glass-blower for 20 years.
 (Wait, what?)
-Luke likes to advise his customers to take care of your equipment and keep up with the maintenance on it.
+Luke likes to advise his customers to take care of their equipment and keep up with the maintenance on it.
 We think that’s good advice!

 Service Technician Gage Pike originally hails from the midwestern town of Morristown, Indiana.
 After completing his high school equivalency, Gage studied and became a certified carpenter.
 Gage’s favorite part of this job is that no two days are the same and that he gets to work on something new every day.
 Gage’s role model and mentor is his dad, and Gage has learned a great deal from him – especially in this business.
 An interesting fact about Gage is that he likes to “go fast on anything with wheels.”
 (Yeah, that sounds about right.)
 Gage advises his customers to keep up with their HVAC system maintenance to avoid issues.

 Jeff Phillips is a Service Technician Helper with All American Heating.
 Jeff grew up in Denver and put in a year Metro State University before switching gears and pursuing an HVAC and plumbing career.
 He’s spent seven years in HVAC and 14 years in plumbing, and his favorite aspect of the job is performing quality work for his customers.
 (We like that about him, too.)
-Jeff considers his mother to be his role model and strives to live up to the values she has taught him.
+Jeff considers his mother to be his role model and tries to live up to the values she has taught him.
 In his spare time, he enjoys competing in endurance and obstacle races.
 In the way of advice to his customers, Jeff tells everyone that, “Wifi thermostats are the way to go!”

 Eric Pullen is a Service Technician with All American Heating.
-He is originally from Marietta, GA.
-Eric holds a bachelor’s degree in business but prefers the dynamic and unpredictable nature of the mechanical services industry.
+He is originally from Marietta, Georgia.
+Eric holds a bachelor’s degree in Business but prefers the dynamic and unpredictable nature of the mechanical services industry.
 (We make sure to send him on all the unpredictable calls for this reason.)
 He has an additional three years’ experience in the HVAC industry, as well as having served in maintenance for a property management firm.
 Eric admires and looks up to his grandfather as a role model and strives to do work that would make him proud.
 An interesting fact about Eric is that he played the oboe for nine years – what a renaissance man!
-The advice Eric offers his customers is to be proactive and to not neglect their heating systems.
+The advice Eric offers his customers is to be proactive and not neglect their heating systems.
 Good advice!

 Service Tech Helper Cory Ziehr comes to Colorado by way of Kenosha, Wisconsin.
-Serving as our Aeroseal specialist, Cory has spent three years focused on this specialty.
+Serving as our primary Aeroseal installer, Cory has spent three years focused on this specialty.
 He holds a general certification in equipment services from the EPA.
 As one of our newest team members, Cory’s favorite part of the job is learning new things every day.
 Growing up, Cory looked to his grandfather for inspiration and still seeks to emulate him every day.
-An interest fact about Cory is that he is missing his first rib on the right side.
-(You’ll have to ask him how that came to be, because we haven’t heard the story yet.)
+An interesting fact about Cory is that he is missing his first rib on the right side.
+(You’ll have to ask him how that came to be because we haven’t heard the story yet.)
 Cory’s favorite advice to offer customers is: “A heating system is like a stool.
 It needs all the legs, or it will collapse.”
 He is not wrong.